+TAX DIARY

-TAX DIARY PAYE for employees deducted from salaries relating to the previous month.
-Social insurance and General healthcare contributions relating to salaries of the previous month.
-End of each month Special Contribution for Defence to be withheld from Cyprus sourced dividends and interest for tax resident and domiciled individuals relating to previous month.
+PAYE for employees deducted from salaries relating to the previous month.
+End of each month Payment of tax withheld on payments made to non-Cyprus tax residents during the previous month.
+Social insurance and General Healthcare Contributions relating to salaries of the previous month.
+Special Contribution for Defence to be withheld from Cyprus sourced dividends and interest for tax resident and domiciled individuals relating to previous month.
+General Health Contributions to be withheld from Cyprus sourced dividends and interest for tax resident individuals relating to previous month.
 Special Contribution for Defence to be withheld from Cyprus sourced rent paid to tax resident and domiciled individuals (when tenant is a company, partnership, the state or local authority) relating to previous month.
+General Healthcare Contributions to be withheld from Cyprus-sourced rent paid to tax resident individuals (when tenant is a company, partnership, the state or local authority) relating to previous month.
 Within 30 days from the date of the agreement Payment of stamp duty and capital gains tax.
-Within 60 Registration with the Cyprus Tax Authorities and obtaining a tax identification code; days Notification of changes of taxpayer's details 31 January Submission of the deemed distribution declaration (Form TD 623) for the year ended 31 December 2016.
-28 February Submission of objections relating to tax assessments issued during December 2018.
-Electronic submission of the 2017 corporation income tax return (Form TD4).
-31 March Electronic submission of the 2017 income tax return (Form TD1) for individuals preparing audited financial statements.
-30 April Payment of the first installment of premium tax for life insurance companies
+Within 60 days Registration with the Cyprus Tax Authorities and obtaining a tax identification code; Notification of changes of taxpayer's details 31 January Submission of the deemed distribution declaration (Form TD 623) for the year ended 31 December 2017.
+28 February Ended 31 December 2017.
+Submission of objections relating to tax assessments issued during December 2019.